lupyuen/bme280-nuttx/README.md

 That's 1006.24 millibar and 30.8 °C. Yep that looks reasonable for Sunny Singapore by the Seaside 👍

-(Air Pressue at Sea Level is 1013.25 millibar)
+(Air Pressure at Sea Level is 1013.25 millibar)

 Detailed log...